-One game that averts the grenade blowing up in your hands once you pull the pin is Far Cry 3.
-When your character pulls the pin, he allows the spoon to fly off at the same time.
+One game that averts this is Far Cry 3.
+When your character pulls the pin, he allows the spoon to fly off at the same time if he holds onto it.
 Of course, you still need to gain the ability to cook the grenade before the game fully catches up with what's going on there, but it's a nice touch.

 Americas Army 3 requires you to push a separate button to release the spoon and start cooking the grenade.
 Unless you do that, you can hold the grenade with the pin out as long as you want.

 Ballistic Weapons has your character put the pin back into a grenade when switching from it to another weapon, and like the above, you have to press a different key to cook the grenade.

 This is invoked in one of the self-kill messages in Quake: If you blow yourself up with a grenade launcher, it will say "Player tried to put the pin back in".

 Grenades were invented in China while Europe was in the Dark Ages and saw action in Europe before the American Revolution, making them Older Than Print.
 It is rare that a game set in those times which even acknowledges the existence of these weapons, Total War: Shogun 2 and Mount & Blade being exceptions.